Week of 4/19/26:Made New in Christ

 - How can remembering your baptism remind you of who you already are in Christ?

-- How can our group practice celebrating spiritual growth instead of hiding weakness?
+- How might our group develop a practice of celebrating spiritual growth moving forward?

-- In what ways could we embody “new life” in how we serve or speak to our community?
+- In what ways might we embody Christ in how we serve or speak to our non-Christian neighbors?

 - What happened to Saul when he met Jesus?